Australian Rover Moot: History

-A moot is a gathering of Rover Scouts (generally called Rovers); The Old English word "moot" means assembly or gathering.
-It was named by Robert Baden-Powell, the founder of the Scouting Movement in a letter to Percy Bantock Nevill who was charged with coordinating a gathering of rovers at Royal Albert Hall, London in 1926.
-The 1928 moot in Birmingham with now-Acting Chief Rover Commissioner Neville had 1500 rovers in attendance.
+A Moot is a gathering of Rover Scouts (generally called Rovers); The Old English word "moot" means assembly or gathering.
+It was named by Robert Baden-Powell, the founder of the Scouting Movement in a letter to Percy Bantock Nevill who was charged with co-ordinating a gathering of Rovers at Royal Albert Hall, London in 1926.
+The 1928 Moot in Birmingham with now-Acting Chief Rover Commissioner Nevill had 1500 Rovers in attendance.

-World moots
+World Moots

 The first World Rover Moot was held in 1931 at Kandersteg, Switzerland.
-The late-1939 Third World Rover Moot in Monzie, Scotland was attended by a number of Australian rovers, including one who had the honour of piping up the flag on the castle keep.
+The late-1939 Third World Rover Moot in Monzie, Scotland was attended by a number of Australian Rovers, including one who had the honour of piping up the flag on the castle keep.

-World rover moots have also held in Melbourne, in 1961 (7th World) and 1990–91 (8th World).
+World Rover Moots have also held in Melbourne, in 1961 (7th World) and 1990–91 (8th World).

-Inaugural Australian moots
+Inaugural Australian Moots

-Within Australia, various states initiated their own moots, and in time, districts within a state.
+Within Australia, various states initiated their own Moots, and in time, districts within a state.